Commit451/EasyCallback/README.md

 [![Build Status](https://travis-ci.org/Commit451/EasyCallback.svg?branch=master)](https://travis-ci.org/Commit451/EasyCallback)
 [![](https://jitpack.io/v/Commit451/EasyCallback.svg)](https://jitpack.io/#Commit451/EasyCallback)

-Many times when using Retrofit, you would probably want your `isSuccessful()` responses to just fall through into your failure case.
+Many times when using Retrofit, you would probably want your `!isSuccessful()` responses to just fall through into your failure case.
 That is what this do.
 It is very reminiscent of Retrofit 1.X callback days

 # Usage
 Usage is simple: